-All of these Pablo Escobar tours stop at one of Pablo Escobar’s residences and other sites.
+All of these Pablo Escobar tours stop at a number of Pablo Escobar related sites.

 Our group of four hired a private Escobar Tour driver that showed us several key locations related to Pablo Escobar’s life in and around Medellín.

 The first stop that we made was at one of Pablo Escobar’s residences in Medellín near Envigado.
-The building today is just a derelict, seven-story, concrete facade.
+The building was just a derelict, seven-story, concrete facade.
 We were not allowed to go inside.

 Outside on the security fence was a notice from the Ministry of Defense and the National Police stating that as of 23 December 2008, the building – called the Monaco Building – was owned by the National Police.

-This cement fortress really isn’t much to look at today, but our guide told us that during its use by Escobar, it including a swimming pool, tennis court, and an extensive car collection in the garage.
+This cement fortress really wasn’t much to look at, but our guide told us that during its use by Escobar, it including a swimming pool, tennis court, and an extensive car collection in the garage.

 Pablo Escobar Tour: La Catedral (Escobar’s Prison)